 Most tendon injuries are a result of wear and tear over time, but there are cases where a sudden accident could cause the injury.
 The examples above are only a fraction of the types of ways a person might pick up a tendon injury at work.

-There are many different types of possible tendon injuries that a person could pick up while working.
-They can include tendonitis, tenosynovitis, outright tears and complete ruptures, and more minor strains and bruising.
+There are many different types of possible tendon injuries that a person could pick up while working that could result in tendon injury at work claims.
+They can include tendonitis, tenosynovitis, outright tears and complete ruptures, and more minor injuries, strains and bruising.
 These types can happen o any of the tendons in the body as outlined above and can vary in their severity and cause.

 Knowing what to do once you have developed a tendon injury through the negligence of another person at work could make all the difference should you decide to proceed with making a claim.
 Three things to remember include:

 - Seek the attention of a medical professional: In most cases where the injury is serious enough, a person may have no choice but to seek the help of a doctor or accident and emergency unit, but there are a lot of people who would choose to try and treat it at home by themselves.
 Having evidence that you sought the assistance of a medical professional would make your cases stronger if you chose to make a claim.